 A minor sequence in this group must include 1 unit of algebra and 1 unit of plane geometry.
 A major sequence is formed by adding to this minor sequence 1 or more units from the following:

-Adv. algebra1/2 or 1 un Solid geometry it Physics 1 unit 0, 2, 3
+Adv. algebra Trigonometry Solid geometry Physics 1 unit 0, 2, 3

 Prospective college students are urged to submit two units of mathematics for college admission.

 C. NATURAL SCIENCE GROUP